kachi-cmd/Project-Management-Portfolio/README.md

 ## Professional Summary

-Motivated project management professional, passionate about bringing ideas to life.
+Motivated project management (PM) professional, passionate about bringing ideas to life.
 Proficient in project and event management, cross-team communication, and customer service.
 Enjoys finding creative solutions in customer service (CRM), finance, real etste, and web development initiatives.
 A solution-driven individual with experience in solving complex problems.
 Proficient in managing supplier relationships, administrative contacts, and learning new technologies.
 Highly efficient at coaching and mentoring agile teams.

 ## Projects